Earn Your Master’s in Applied Behavior Analysis (ABA) Online from Pepperdine University

 As a student in the online applied behavior analysis master’s program, you will develop a deep understanding of analytical behavioral health and the modern techniques used to recognize, assess, and treat human behaviors.
 You will study concepts and principles of ABA, assessment procedures, and applications of ABA for behavior change, and organizational behavior management.

 Pepperdine’s verified course sequence is designed to teach you foundational knowledge of a wide range of clinical interventions for children, adolescents, and adults.
 You will help patients develop adaptive skills for optimal functioning in educational, family, social, and occupational roles.

 Upon completion of the program and all necessary experience hours, you will be eligible to sit for the BCBA exam.
 Throughout the ABA program, you will have mentors that facilitate learning, positioning you to qualify for BCBA certification.
 The curriculum includes the following requirements:

 On-Campus MS in ABA Program

 Pepperdine’s MS in Applied Behavior Analysis prepares you to sit for the BCBA exam and become a Board Certified Behavior Analyst.
 The program can be completed in as few as 18 months and the course sequence is verified by ABAI.
-Gain clinical experience with over 50 practicum sites near our Malibu campus.
+Gain clinical experience with over 50 practicum sites.